Yamini2001/HackerRank-Solutions/README.md

 41. [CountWaysToBuildStrings.java](CountWaysToBuildStrings.java) Solutions to find count ways to build good strings.
 42. [MinimumCostTicket.java](MinimumCostTicket.java) Solutions to find the minimum cost for the tickets.
 43. [MissingNumber.java](MissingNumber.java) Solutions to find the missing number.
+44. [CountVowelsinRange.java](CountVowelsinRange.java) Solutions to find the counts vowels in range.